mangoejuice/manav-run/pages/2024-05-18-brooklyn-half/index.md

 I ran the first part with a relatively conservative pace, but looking back the effort was still too high given the overall conditions.
 At the risk of making excuses, the late start and heat played a role in the outcome.

 I also lacked a lot of focus through this race.
 I fiddled with my phone way too much in the start, and fed into the hype through the park.
 Even though I felt "good", I could have dialed it back for the later parts.
-A good rule of thumb I picked up is that the real race "starts" at mile nine.
+A good learning is that the real race "starts" at mile nine for a half marathon.

-The decision to walk at mile nine was partially because I didn't have a strong plan, so I was willing to bend my rhythm.
-In training, I didn't really negotiate with myself.
-In this race, I often made adjustments like visiting water tables, fluctuating my effort, and ulitmately walking.
+The decision to walk at mile nine was partially because I didn't have a strong plan.
+In this race, I often made adjustments like visiting water tables, fluctuating my effort, and ultimately walking.

 Either way, I'm still glad to have finished my first half marathon.
 I am motivated to get stronger for the next half marathon (and races after that).